digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

 In theory, we would need to compile the Daml code into a DAR and then upload it to the participant nodes.
 We actually did this already by uploading the ``CantonExamples.dar``, which includes the contracts.
 Now we can create our first contract using the template ``Iou.Iou``.
 The name of the template is not enough to uniquely identify it.
-We also need the package id, which is just the `sha256` hash of the binary module containing the respective template.
+We also need the package ID, which is just the `sha256` hash of the binary module containing the respective template.

 Find that package by running: